ldoocy/project_template/README.md

 <sup>*Figure 3.
 Navigation patterns in real human motion [(Seer et al., 2014)](#references).*</sup>

-### Our Model

-##### Requirements

-* The model shall produce agent behavior that replicates human behavior under similar circumstances (assessed looking at real human behavior data)
-* The model shall include individual characteristics that each agent will have (e.g., personality type)
-* Agents in the model shall behave according to both individual characteristics, as well as social factors
-* The model shall simulate collective behavior in different physical environments

 ## Fundamental Questions
 Our overarching goal is to answer several related research questions.